osscameroon/sami/Architecture.md

 ![image](./res/imgs/structurizr-1-AMS-Containers.png)
 *Artifact Managment System Containers*

 ### CI Artifact creation
-The Artifact creation CI is a reusable [GitHub Action](https://github.com/features/actions) that creates your artifacts, tags it and pushes it to an Artifact Registry.
+The Artifact creation CI workdlow is a reusable [GitHub Action](https://github.com/features/actions) that creates your artifacts, tags them and pushes them to an Artifact Registry.
-For a docker image that action will create the image and push it either on the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or to [DockerHub](https://hub.docker.com/)
+For a docker image that action will create an image and push it either on the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or to [DockerHub](https://hub.docker.com/)

 *Note: we have  built an Artifact Creation workflow [here](https://github.com/osscameroon/camerdevs/blob/682256603a8bd3cb58752a66e81ce36b37a1e6d6/.github/workflows/backend-build-api-image.yaml#L41)*

 ### Artifact Registry
-An artifact registry designate the place your artifacts are being stored.
+An artifact registry designates the place your artifacts are being stored.
 For docker images it can be a container registry and for static files can be an s3 bucket.

 ### CI Artifact deployment request